jeffmerrick/typeframe/website/docs/px-88/assembly/case.md

 ### 4. Connect the Daughterboard to the Keyboard PCB

-Connect the daugterboard cable to the bottom of the keyboard PCB.
+Connect the daughterboard cable to the bottom of the keyboard PCB.

 ![Connect Daughterboard Cable](./img/keyboard-assembly-04.jpg)

 ### 5. Install the Keyboard PCB

 Using the 4 M3x10 screws, install the keyboard PCB into the case.
-I used M3 washers here as well, but it seemed to work fine without them as well.
+I used M3 washers here as well, but it seemed to work fine without them.
 You'll see a rubber band on the back of the PCB in the photo - this was to prevent the PCB from flexing down when typing, but it ended up being unnecessary.

 ![Install Keyboard PCB](./img/keyboard-assembly-05.jpg)